viren1408/T-PAIn/README.md

 # T-PAIn :
-What does "T-PAIn" stand for, you ask?
-Well, it's short for "Tempo2-Polyco Phase At any Instant" – because that's exactly what it does!

 With T-PAIn, you can generate polyco files using Tempo2 and calculate the predicted rotation frequency and absolute phase at a given observation date.
 All you need is an updated ephemeris for the pulsar (.par) file.

 Please feel free to suggest any changes or modifications.
 I would also like it if you mention the code repo if you are using it for some scientific publication.